The well-known retail example of a hydrocolloid blister plaster is Compeed.

 Another is Band-Aid Advanced Healing.

-I use a clinical version called Duoderm or Comfeel.
+I’ve used a clinical version called Duoderm or Comfeel.

 Hydrocolloid dressings should only be used on deroofed blisters - blisters where the roof has been removed, leaving a red raw sore.
 Something like this (below).